merlyescalona/simphycompress/README.md

 - [SimPhy](https://github.com/adamallo/simphy) folder path
 - prefix of the existing [FASTA](https://en.wikipedia.org/wiki/FASTA_format) files
-- prefix for the output files
 - (optional) length of the N sequence that will be used to separate the sequences when concatenated

 # Output

-# Documentation
+- Modifications are made INPLACE.
+Meaning, files are concatenated and gzipped in the same SimPhy folder.
+And so, the other files are removed.